Get to Know PACE

 - Ocean Color Instrument (OCI) - Spectrometer used to measure intensity of light over portions of the electromagnetic spectrum: ultraviolet (UV), visible, near infrared, and several shortwave infrared bands.
 The OCI will enable continuous measurement of light at finer wavelength resolution than previous NASA ocean color sensors, providing detailed information on our global ocean.
 The color of the ocean is determined by the interaction of sunlight with substances or particles present in seawater such as chlorophyll, a green photosynthetic pigment found in phytoplankton and land plants.

-- Multi-angle Polarimeter - Radiometer used to measure how the oscillation of sunlight within a geometric plane - known as its polarization - is changed by passing through clouds, aerosols, and the ocean.
+- Multi-angle Polarimeters - Radiometers used to measure how the oscillation of sunlight within a geometric plane - known as its polarization - is changed by passing through clouds, aerosols, and the ocean.
 Measuring polarization states of UV-to-shortwave light at various angles provides detailed information on the atmosphere and ocean, such as particle size and composition.

 How will PACE advance beyond previous ocean color missions?PACE's OCI instrument will be the most advanced for observing ocean color in NASA's history.
 Observing chlorophyll from space has a long heritage – the first ocean color satellite, NASA's Coastal Zone Color Scanner (CZCS) was launched in 1978.
 CZCS was a multi-spectral radiometer, meaning that it only collected data at a few specific wavelengths in the spectrum.
 As technology progressed, newer instruments have launched that sample additional wavelength bands, but they still don't reveal the entire story.

-PACE represents a leap forward in that it will view a very broad spectrum from 350-885 nanometer (nm) wavelengths at 5 nm intervals – making it hyperspectral.
+PACE represents a leap forward because it will view a very broad spectrum from 350 to 885 nanometer (nm) wavelengths at 5 nm intervals – making it hyperspectral.
 The range that PACE's instruments will observe includes the UV (350-400 nm), visible (400-700 nm), and near infrared (700-885 nm), as well as several shortwave infrared bands.
 Thus, the OCI will provide an unprecedented view of the ocean without the "blind spots" of previous sensors.

 It is revealing to compare the OCI to a current ocean color sensor, such as the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard Suomi National Polar-orbiting Partnership.
 Launched in 2011, VIIRS has been collecting data at five visible bands.
 The plot of VIIRS data shows individual data points representing example Harmful Algal Bloom (HAB) conditions in red and non-HAB conditions in black.
 In contrast, data on the PACE OCI plot is a much more complete picture, illustrating the nuances between the spectra of the two groups, aiding in their identification.